Cairn Catto

 Cairn Catto is a Neolithic long cairn near the village of Longside, Aberdeenshire, Scotland.
-Historic Environment Scotland established the site as a scheduled monument in 1973.
+It was designated a scheduled monument by Historic Environment Scotland on 6 July 1973.

 Description

 Cairn Catto is located southeast of Longside, in Aberdeenshire, Scotland.
 The site is four miles north-west of Cruden Bay, to the west of the minor road between the A952 and the A950.

-The existing monument measures 47.18 × 18.28 m.
-It consists of several mounds of pink-granite stones of great length.
-The southwest end of the cairn has been robbed.
-Several holes have been discovered on the southeastern edge of the cairn.
+The cairn measures about 48 m in length and tapers in breadth towards the north-west.
+It is a wedge-shaped cairn aligned north-west to south-east, built of boulders of pink granite.
+The south-west side of the cairn has been heavily robbed.
+Various deep holes and quarry scoops are visible at the south-east end where stones have been removed.
 The Arbuthnot Museum in Peterhead houses two stone axes that were found at Cairn Catto in 1885.
-Historic Environment Scotland established the site as a scheduled monument in 1973.